Septic Tank Cleaning 24/7 - Serving in State Park, SC, 29147

 From Toilet To Tank To Drainfield

 After flushing a toilet the solids and liquids travel down a plumbing line into the septic tank.
-The septic tank is a vault, which traps solid waste and permits clear liquid to stream through to the drainfield.
+The septic tank is a vault, which traps solid waste and enables clear liquid to flow through to the drainfield.
 Inside the septic tank solids and liquids separate into 3 layers.
-The leading layer is called the residue layer it consists of floatables including: fats, oils, grease, soaps, and phosphates.
-The middle layer is the liquid layer and the bottom layer is the sludge layer.
+The leading layer is called the scum layer it includes floatables including: fats, oils, grease, soaps, and phosphates.
+The middle layer is the bottom layer and the liquid layer is the sludge layer.
 The sludge layer consists of heavy particles of natural matter which breakdown through an anaerobic procedure.
-The clear water exits the tank through an outlet baffle and is distributed into the drainfield which absorbs the water.
+The clear water exits the tank through an outlet baffle and is dispersed into the drainfield which soaks up the water.

 Call Us Now!